brilliantFire/brilliantFire.github.io/about.md

 * **Rebecca L.Vislay-Meltzer**, Adam R.Kampff, Florian Engert.
 (2006) "Spatiotemporal Specificity of Neuronal Activity Directs the Modification of Receptive Fields in the Developing Retinotectal System". *Neuron*.
 50(1): 101 - 114.
 [Paper](https://www.sciencedirect.com/science/article/pii/S0896627306001334)

 ### RANDOM BITS
-* I have seen my favorite band, Phish, 62 times in 14 different states so far.
+* I have seen my favorite band, Phish, 63 times in 14 different states so far.
 Check out the [Mockingbird Foundation](http://mbird.org/), a nonprofit organization run by Phish "phans" in support of music education!
 * In addition to seeing live music, I enjoy reading, hiking, and birdwatching in my spare time.
-* I am a western Pennsylvania native and currently live in the Greater Boston Area with my husband, Tim, and our cat, Jay Catsby.
+* I am a western Pennsylvania native and currently live in the Greater Boston Area with my husband, Tim, and our two cats, Jay Catsby and Nathaniel Clawthorne.